 We take all necessary precautions to safeguard your privacy.
 Without your explicit permission, the information you share with us is held in strictest confidence, available only to your healthcare professionals.

 We collaborate with clinics worldwide.
 Feel free to give us a call if you require further guidance.

 Storage & Returns

 Yes, if you purchase a storage unit, we can store the straws you purchase through us for anywhere between three months and 10 years.
-We refund 75% of the cost of any sperm stored at our facilities if you decide not to use it.
+We refund up to 75% of the cost of any sperm stored at our facilities if you decide not to use it.
 Read more about that here.

 No, we do not accept returned straws after they have left our facilities.
 Our sperm bank has full control of the sperm from the time of donation until it is shipped.
 Once the sperm has left the sperm bank, there is no way for us to keep an eye on it.
-If you store your straws with us, we refund 75% of the cost of the sperm if you decide not to use it.
+If you store your straws with us, we refund up to 75% of the cost of the sperm if you decide not to use it.